Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Introduction

+\paragraph{Our Contributions.} In this work, we show for the first time that, like Shapley values, Banzhaf values can be approximated far more accurately through \emph{approximate regression}.
+To do so, we introduce a novel regression formulation (concretely, a linear least squares regression problem involving $n$ variables) whose solution exactly corresponds to the Banzhaf values (Section~\ref{sec:lr}).
+We then show that this problem can be efficiently solved by subsampling rows, each of which requires just a single evaluation of the set function $v$.

+The ultimate payoff is a novel estimator, \emph{Kernel Banzhaf}, that on all datasets tested, far outperforms existing Monte Carlos estimation methods (see \Cref{sec:experiments} for more details).
+Concretely, for a fixed number of evaluations of $v$, our method typically improves on the accuracy of Banzhaf values estimation by an order of magnitude or more.

+While two alternative regression formulations were previously known for Banzhaf values, neither lead to efficient algorithms.
+One only recovers the values up to an unknown additive shift \cite{ruiz1998family,li2024one} and unfortunately, it is unclear how to estimate this shift efficiently.
+The other exactly recovers the Banzhaf values, but only for binary and monotone set functions \cite{hammer1992approximations}.
+Our formulation, in contrast, exactly recovers the Banzhaf values without any assumptions on the set function.

+We conduct an extensive experimental evaluation of Kernel Banzhaf in comparison to existing Banzhaf estimators, assessing performance in terms of sample efficiency and robustness to noise.
+We compare accuracy using both the relative squared $\ell_2$-norm error and an objective naturally suggested by our novel regression problem.
+Furthermore, we evaluate Kernel Banzhaf in a feature ranking task, where the goal is to accurately recover the most important features.
+Our experiments span diverse model classes, including tree-based models and neural networks.
+Our findings suggest that Kernel Banzhaf is substantially more accurate and robust than prior estimators (see e.g., Figure~\ref{fig:exact-vs-estimate}).

+We complement our experimental evaluation of Kernel Banzhaf with strong theoretical guarantees.
+We prove that, with just $O(n \log n)$ evaluations of $v$, Kernel Banzhaf returns a solution with bounded squared $\ell_2$-norm difference to the exact Banzhaf values (see \Cref{coro:l2norm}).
+Obtaining similar theoretical guarantees for Monte Carlo sampling and improvements like Maximum Sample Reuse requires making a strong assumption on the maximum magnitude of $v(S)$.
+See Section \ref{sec:guarantees} for further comparison of theoretical results.

-\paragraph{Contributions} Our main contributions can be summarized as follows: \begin{enumerate} \item We propose Kernel Banzhaf, a regression-based approximation algorithm for estimating Banzhaf values for general set functions. \item We show that Kernel Banzhaf provably returns accurate solutions.
-Our analysis requires non-trivial modifications to the standard leverage score sampling analysis.
-We argue that, up to log factors and the dependence on $\epsilon$, our analysis is the best possible.
+Our main contributions can be summarized as follows: \begin{enumerate} \item We propose Kernel Banzhaf, the first regression-based approximation algorithm for estimating Banzhaf values for general set functions.
+The foundation of the algorithm is a novel regression formulation, whose exact solution is the Banzhaf values. \item We show that Kernel Banzhaf provably returns accurate solutions.
+Our theoretical guarantees depend on the magnitude of the true Banzhaf values rather than the magnitude of the set function, as for prior estimators. \item We extensively evaluate Banzhaf estimator performance across eight popular datasets, in various settings, and under several measures of performance.
+Our findings demonstrate that Kernel Banzhaf significantly outperforms prior work.

-\item We run a detailed experimental evaluation using eight popular datasets to evaluate the performance of algorithms for approximating Banzhaf values and Shapley values in feature attribution tasks, varying the number of samples and the reliability of the set function to simulate practical conditions.
-Unlike prior work, our experiments evaluate estimators relative to the true Banzhaf values, rather than relying just on convergence metrics.
-Our findings demonstrate that Kernel Banzhaf significantly outperforms existing methods in efficiency and robustness. \end{enumerate}